-Part of the municipal solid waste (MSW) used by these plants is biodegradable and is considered to be renewable biomass.
+Part of the municipal solid waste used by these plants is biodegradable and is considered to be renewable biomass.
 When this is combusted, the heat and electricity produced is considered renewable.
-For each facility, if the renewable portion of the MSW is not known, then a default value of 50% is used.
-In 2017, 151 GWh of electricity was produced from the combustion of renewable wastes.
-This was a 99% increase on the previous year, due to the opening of the Dublin Waste to Energy facility in late 2017.
+For each facility, if the renewable portion of the municipal solid waste is not known, then a default value of 50% is used.
+In 2018, 302 GWh of electricity was produced from the combustion of renewable waste.
+This was an 89% increase on the previous year.